 But suddenly, here is this impertinent, unclean woman, inserting herself into his story.

 Her entire life for the last twelve years would have been constructed around the reality that came from managing some kind of life around this curse.
-She would have been painfully aware of the shame that comes with not just her condition, but of her very existence.
+She would have been painfully aware of the shame that comes not just from her condition, but from her very existence.

 Imagine what living like that does to a person.